-A 2016 West Ottawa High School graduate, Julian attends Hope College.
+A 2016 West Ottawa High School graduate, Julian attends Hope College where he is studying Worship Arts.

-Now, the second youngest of eight children, Julian will be the first in his family to attend college!
+Now, the second youngest of eight children, Julian is the first in his family to attend college!

 Elizabeth Colburn, Director of the Trio Upward Bound program had this to say about Julian: